All Recipes/ Breakfast/ Healthy Sweet Treats/ Kids Food/ Latest Posts

 • Transfer the parsnip, coconut, and wet mix to a big mixing bowl, and add the cassava flour, bit by bit, and combine.
 Stop adding flour if the mixture is getting too dry or thick.

-• Add the ground nuts and apples, and gently combine them into the batter.
-The final batter is pretty thick, not one that you can pour.
+• Add the ground nuts and apples and gently combine them into the batter.
+The final batter is pretty thick and not pourable.

 • Transfer the batter to a lined loaf pan, level and make sure there are no air pockets left, and bake for about 55 minutes.